 Level 2 Forest School Assistant Training

-The Level 2 qualification is for people who wish to assist a Level 3 Leader at Forest School.
+The Level 2 Forest School Assistant qualification is for people who wish to assist a Level 3 Leader at Forest School.
 This qualification does not qualify you to lead a Forest School project.

 What does the training involve?

-4.5 days of training with us which consist of practical and classroom based study.
-You will then have 3 months to complete a portfolio of work.
+4.5 days of training with us which consist of a good mix of indoor and outdoor teaching and learning sessions.
+You will then have 5 months to complete a portfolio of work.
 During this time, you will need to assist a Forest School Leader with at least 3 Forest School sessions.